FireDaemon ZeroInput 0.0.0.4

 Nothing.
 It's free.
 Please read the Warning and Disclaimer above.

-This driver is for use with Windows 10, Server 2016, or Server 2019 only.
-It's not required to be deployed on any other version of Windows.
+This driver currently works on Windows 10, Server 2016, or Server 2019 only.
+It's not required to be deployed on any other earlier version of Windows.
 Our deployment matrix summarises when and where you should deploy FireDaemon Zero and ZeroInput.

 Test First Before Deploying